RivinHD/Tsunami-Simulation/docs_sphinx/submissions/bathymetry_boundary_conditions.rst

 **Supercritical Flow**

-Between 1 and 5 seconds at around 2350 a large gap can be seen to form in the total height and the momentum begins to oscillate.
+Between 1 and 5 seconds at about 2350, a large gap forms in the total height and the momentum begins to oscillate.

 .. raw:: html